Ride From Trenton to Port Severn Ontario…

 View Trent Severn Sea-Doo Tour – Young’s Point to Bobcaygeon in a larger map

 We leisurely explored the Kawartha Lakes before overnighting at Eganridge Inn & Spa, just past Bobcaygeon.
 These sparkling waters are the tourism and recreational heart of the Trent-Severn.
-In fact, the system’s first lock was built at Bobcaygeon in 1833, and by 1887, boats could travel from Lakefield to Balsam Lake.
+In fact, the system’s first lock was built at Bobcaygeon in 1833.
+By 1887, boats could travel from Lakefield to Balsam Lake.

-On Clear Lake, we gassed up at Kawartha Park Marina (near kilometer 173), then made our first side trip.
+On Clear Lake, we gassed up at Kawartha Park Marina (near kilometer 173).
+Then we made our first side trip.
 Stony Lake may be the most spectacular of the ten Kawartha Lakes, noted for its rocky outcroppings, numerous islands and idyllic cottage settings.
-But the many submerged (or not so submerged) rocks and shoals necessitate navigating caution for Sea Doo riders, especially in late summer when water levels are lower.
+But the many submerged (or not so submerged) rocks and shoals necessitate navigating caution for Sea Doo riders.
+Especially in late summer when water levels are lower.

-As a Kawartha cottager myself, I was especially intrigued to cruise through towns like Peterborough, Lakefield, Buckhorn, Bobcaygeon, and Fenelon Falls — all places I’d visited by car, never by Sea Doo riding.
-Out of curiosity, we steered into Chemong Lake for a visit, then eyeballed the shoreline of Lower Buckhorn’s Deer Bay before running the length of Pigeon Lake and into Bobcaygeon to top up our fuel (kilometer 222).
-With almost 100 klicks under our belts for the day, we docked at Eganridge about 5:30, and were whisked to our luxury room in a golf cart.
+As a Kawartha cottager myself, I was especially intrigued to cruise through towns like Peterborough, Lakefield, Buckhorn, Bobcaygeon, and Fenelon Falls.
+All places I’d visited by car, never by Sea Doo riding.
+Out of curiosity, we steered into Chemong Lake for a visit.
+Then we eyeballed the shoreline of Lower Buckhorn’s Deer Bay before running the length of Pigeon Lake and into Bobcaygeon to top up our fuel (kilometer 222).
+With almost 100 klicks under our belts for the day, we docked at Eganridge about 5:30.
+And were whisked to our luxury room in a golf cart!